Starting to drive is a memorable moment in many people’s lives. But when’s the right time to stop?

 Safety checklist for older drivers

-Whatever their age, few drivers can truly say they’ve never experienced a tricky moment on the roads.
-It’s easy to have your confidence knocked, fall into bad habits, or simply forget the things you were taught when learning.
+Whatever their age, few drivers could say they’ve never experienced a tricky moment on the roads.
+It’s easy to have your confidence knocked, fall into bad habits, or simply forget the things you were taught while learning.
+There are also health conditions that could affect you while driving, such as visual impairments, arthritis, and muscle weakness.
+Medication can impact your concentration and ability to drive, too.
+Discuss this with your doctor, who will be able to advise you.

 For older drivers, it’s worth asking a few questions to see if further support is needed: